 Water is the lifeblood of our state—and the key to healthy people, lands and wildlife.
 The Nature Conservancy in Texas has worked to protect and preserve the state’s freshwater ecosystems and water resources since our establishment in 1964.
 As Texas grows and prospers, securing our water future remains a critical priority for sustaining the health and resilience of our state.

 In the coming years, a rapidly rising population and expanding urbanization will place undue stress on our water resources.
-Flow in nearly 75 percent of Texas rivers and water levels in all our major aquifers is declining.
+Flow in nearly 75% of Texas rivers and water levels in all our major aquifers is declining.
 According to our State Water Plan, if no action is taken, we’ll be facing a statewide water shortage equivalent to an estimated $151 billion in annual economic losses by 2070.

 Conserving Healthy Lands and Waters

 As a landowner in Texas, we understand how to be good stewards of our natural landscapes.
 Since 1964, TNC Texas has protected nearly 200 river miles through land conservation efforts.
 Our efforts benefit nearly a dozen different waterways around the state, including the Devils, Blanco, Trinity, Brazos, Frio, Nueces, Sabinal, Llano, San Saba and Pedernales rivers; Barton, Independence and Love creeks and Caddo Lake.
-Over the past 30 years, the Conservancy has established projects on nearly every major river in Texas and five major springs.
+Over the past 30 years, TNC has established projects on nearly every major river in Texas and five major springs.

-Texas Water Fast Facts
+Fast Facts: Texas Water

 80,000